-This proposed experiment will involve twenty subjects to be recruited from patient populations currently being treated for chronic PTSD at the Medical University of South Carolina and in the surrounding community.
-Patients will also be recruited through newspaper advertisements intended to attract patients who are not currently in treatment.
+This proposed experiment will involve twenty subjects.
+Patients are to be recruited through newspaper advertisements intended to attract patients who are not currently in treatment.
 Only chronic PTSD patients who have failed to benefit from or tolerate psychopharmacological or psychotherapeutic treatment will be included.
 The subjects in the experimental group will receive two MDMA treatment sessions (125 mgs./treatment)